fcc-joemcintyre/shorturl/README.md

 When using the new *shortURL*, the browser will be redirected to the *originalURL*.

-If any elements are not valid, null will be returned for those values.
+If the URL is not valid, the result will be a JSON error message, status 200, with the format

+    {
+      "errorCode": 1,
+      "message": "Invalid URL"
+    }

 ## License
 MIT